biesiad/calibre_rss/README.md

 ### Calibre RSS job
-This script will send your calibre RSS source to kindle once every 24h.
+This script will send your calibre RSS source to kindle every 8h.

 ## Configuration